 Accountability: Ensures supply chain accountability

-For the Premium Body Care review process (according to a 2010 blog): “Small manufacturers who may not have the technical expertise of a larger manufacturer have received guidance from us regarding testing protocols and compliant labeling.”
-Staff states that “[a]ll suppliers of products to Whole Foods Market are provided clear information about our standards and unacceptable ingredients.”
+For the Premium Body Care review process, in a 2010 blog, the company stated: “Small manufacturers who may not have the technical expertise of a larger manufacturer have received guidance from us regarding testing protocols and compliant labeling.”
+Staff stated last year that “[a]ll suppliers of products to Whole Foods Market are provided clear information about [its] standards and unacceptable ingredients.”
+Staff added this year that they conduct supplier summits and provide information on the requirements through a supplier portal.

-WFM does not appear to test materials itself or to require suppliers to test in third-party approved laboratories.
+Whole Foods Market does not appear to test materials itself or to formally require suppliers to test in third-party approved laboratories.

-WFM requires suppliers with products labeled “paraben free” to “provide testing results from … raw material suppliers [that] supports this claim” but does not specifically require this testing in third-party approved laboratories.
-The company also requires body care and cleaning products that choose to be labeled as “organic” to have third-party certification to that standard, but it’s unclear if the certification involves testing.
+Whole Foods Market requires suppliers with products labeled “paraben free” to “provide testing results from … raw material suppliers [that] supports this claim” but does not specifically require this testing in third-party approved laboratories.
+The company also requires body care and cleaning products that are labeled as “organic” to have third-party certification to that standard, but it’s unclear if the certification involves testing.

 6 out of 10 points